bharat2476/Personalization_MarTech/eval/README.md

 }
 ```

-### Step 5 — Add a negative retrieval case
+### Negative retrieval case

-Same user, shoe-intent query — footwear must not appear in top_k when suppressed.
+Same user, shoe-intent query.
+When suppression is active, footwear must not appear in top-k — even if the query is about shoes.

 ```json
 {